 - How to make your course.

-By definition, a mini course is a short online course that takes a few hours to complete.
-It’s a condensed version of a long-form course.
+By definition, mini-courses are short courses that take a few hours to complete.
+They are condensed versions of long-form courses.
 You narrow your topic as far as you can without compromising relevance.

 It contains less material, but it still packs plenty of value into a small package.
 It focuses on one important topic.
 Mini-courses are created to market a business or a brand.

 - A mini-course lets you figure out what works and what doesn’t without regretting it.

 - Mini-courses help you identify topics that are profitable.
 So before you create a course, prepare a mini-course to gauge the demand for the topic.
 Use a mini-course as an experiment.

 - By offering a mini-course, you can garner more sign-ups because of the lower price tag if it’s a paid course

 - Mini-courses are a win-win for everyone.
 You get leads and generate revenue while your customers get the content they want at an affordable price.

 - The mini-course will help you establish whether there’s a market for a course on that particular topic.
 Your course readers show you the potential buyers of your course.